nrm33n/SDVMods/README.md

 stardew mod dump

 Here's where I'm storing the mods I make for Stardew Valley!
-Check them out on Nexus Mods at <a href="https://www.nexusmods.com/users/154664358"></a>
+Check them out on Nexus Mods at: https://www.nexusmods.com/users/154664358

 I currently have:
 * WeatherGod Mod which allows your character to change the weather by cycling through each weather at a customizeable keypress